Access to Safe Drinking Water

 Naturally Occurring Contamination

 Radon gas is a common natural contaminant that can cause cancer.
-Learn how to prevent and address radon in schools and child care programs by reading our fact sheet or calling the Massachusetts Radon Hotline (800) 723-6695.
+Learn how to prevent and address radon in schools and child care programs by reading our fact sheet or calling the Massachusetts Radon Information Line (800) 723-6695.

 Check these maps from a study of arsenic and uranium in drinking water wells to see if your well is located in an area with naturally higher levels.
 If so, consider testing using a laboratory certified for water testing.